alphagov/govuk-design-system/src/components/header/index.md

 <li>uses a new logo and wordmark lockup</li>
 <li>adds 60px in height</li>
 </ul>
-<p class="govuk-body">To help you get ready to use the new branding by June 2025, these updates are available as options in GOV.UK Frontend.</p>
+<p class="govuk-body">To help you get ready to use the new branding by June 2025, <a href="#update-to-refresh-the-govuk-brand">we’ve provided several options to update your service</a>.</p>
 {% endcall %}

 ## When to use this component